dummylabs/watchman/README.md

 Download the latest version of watchman.py and watchman.yaml, and then copy them to `/config/appdaemon/apps/watchman`.
 The files need to be in `/config/appdaemon/apps/watchman/watchman.py` and `/config/appdaemon/apps/watchman/watchman.yaml` respectively.

 ### Important note on update
-You should always backup the configuration file `watchman.yaml` before HACS update as it will be overwritten by HACS.
+:bangbang: You should always backup the configuration file `watchman.yaml` before HACS update as it will be overwritten by HACS.

 ## Configuration